gosub-com/Zurfur/README.md

 Pointers are not safe.
 They act axactly as they do in C.  You can corrupt memory and crash your application.
 They can be null, and the compiler does not add run time null checks.
+The data they point to is always mutable.
 There are three reasons for this.

 First, it makes porting from C easier.
 I need to port DlMalloc without worrying about pointer type safety.
 Second, they are fast.
 It is